bgruber/lispnyc-jetty/README.md

 # LispNYC's Webapplication Server

-This is the jetty webserver configured for the use with the lispnyc-homebase webapp, also included is the Pebble blog webapp.
+The highly acclaimed lightweight Jetty webserver is configured for the use with our LispNYC Homebase Webapp, also included is the Pebble blog webapp.

 ## Requirements